stanfordnlp/stanza/_pages/data_conversion.md

 ## Python Object to CoNLL

-[`CoNLL`](https://universaldependencies.org/format.html) is a widely-used format for universal dependencies.

-The code below shows an example of converting python native object to [`CoNLL`](https://universaldependencies.org/format.html).
+It might sometimes be desirable to output or process data in the [CoNLL-U format](https://universaldependencies.org/format.html) after text has been annotated by Stanza.
+Here is an example of converting a native Python object to the CoNLL-U format:

 ```python
 from stanza.utils.conll import CoNLL